multiprocessio/datastation/README.md

 ## Major Features

 * Cross-platform: Windows, macOS, and Linux
-* Query PostgreSQL- and MySQL-compatible databases
+* Query SQLite, PostgreSQL- and MySQL-compatible databases
   * With builtin support for proxying over SSH
 * Query HTTP servers
   * With builtin support for proxying over SSH